What are bilirubin levels?

 What is the difference between conjugated and unconjugated bilirubin?

-There are two main forms of bilirubin:
+There are two primary forms of bilirubin:

 • Unconjugated (indirect) bilirubin: This form is insoluble and cannot be excreted in bile or urine.
 It is transported to the liver, where it undergoes conjugation (binding to a sugar molecule) to become soluble.